veso266/Screenbash/README.md

 Requirements
 ============

-Zenity (for file selection dialog, not required for screenshot mode).
+Zenity (Only if you'll be using the file uploader function.
+Not required to take/upload screenshots.).

-A screenshot tool capable of running and taking a screenshot from the command line (gnome-screenshot, scrot, etc...).
+A screenshot tool capable of running and taking a screenshot from the command line (gnome-screenshot, scrot, imagemagick, etc...).

-notify-send for notifications.
+libnotify for notifications.

 xsel for copying links to the clipboard.

+imagemagick IF you want thumbnails in the notification to be resized to a smaller size

 A web server running PHP.
 If you don't like PHP, you can probably use a language of your choice, provided you're willing to rewrite the server-side portion of this script.